Public Goods Funding Methodologies

 This page contains links to public goods funding projects happening today, to research current approaches and methodologies.

-IAMM - Impact Attribution Meta Market - an approach to rewarding the production of impactful content and digital goods.
+IAMM - - an approach to rewarding the production of impactful content and digital goods.
 Its Impact Attribution protocol enables a supply chain for ideas.
 Impact-signals propagate backwards through networks of digital goods, connected by attribution links.

 ITN Framework for choosing focus areas: